 There are several shears on the market for professionals.
 While most blades are made for precision cuts and trims, there are others designed to improve texture or thin down extra thick hair.

 This is the most common type of shear that you’ll find on the market.
-These are the scissors that hairdressers and barbers use most of the time while cutting.
+These are the scissors that hairdressers use most of the time while cutting.
 It’s important to keep at least two pairs of these on hand with short and long blades.

 These are the perfect option when you have to hold the hair up over your finger to cut.
 These smaller blades help you to avoid accidents while cutting.
 It’s also easier to use these shears when cutting at the hairline or back of the neck.
 This is why barbers typically have small straight scissors.